whosonfirst/whosonfirst-www/www/blog/2018/02/20/wof-in-a-box-part3/index.md

 * [https://github.com/whosonfirst/go-whosonfirst-sqlite-markdown](https://github.com/whosonfirst/go-whosonfirst-sqlite-markdown)

+_There is even an experimental `go-whosonfirst-sqlite` package for working with [Privatezen](/blog/2018/02/02/privatezen/) databases but it's still too soon to discuss that yet._

 The support for Markdown files is not as much of a non-sequitur as it might seem.
 Part of living in a [post-Mapzen world](blog/2018/01/02/chapter-two/) has involved moving all the Who's On First blog posts (from the Mapzen website) [over here](/blog).
 That's meant writing [our own suite of tools](https://github.com/whosonfirst/go-whosonfirst-markdown) to render the Jekyll-flavoured Markdown files that we've always used for blog posts.

-We launched ["version 2"](/blog/2017/07/28/wof-website-redesign/) of the Who's On First website last summer, the result of [Scott Dombrowski](http://scottdombkowski.com/) 's internship with Mapzen.
+Last summer we launched ["version 2"](/blog/2017/07/28/wof-website-redesign/) of the Who's On First website, the result of [Scott Dombrowski](http://scottdombkowski.com/) 's internship with Mapzen.
 It has been a huge UI and UX improvement and helped corral all the many different sources of documentation in to one place.